hitendra1908/notification-service/README.md

 # NotificationService

 NotificationService is an API that listens to a "freelancer_notification" Kafka topic, consumes messages and then store into Database.
+Note: This service is using the same database and kafka from FreeLancerService(https://github.com/hitendra1908/freelancer-service.git) so we need to start the service first or at least the start the need to start the docker

 ## Technologies Used
 This project utilizes the following technologies: